steelbrain/linter/docs/guides/upgrading-to-standard-linter-v2.md

 *   `selected` is no longer allowed

-As for the provider itself, the `name` attribute is now mandatory.
+As for the provider itself, `lintOnFly` is now `lintsOnChange` and the `name` attribute is now mandatory.

 ### Before